When I Wander Travel inspiration so you can wander too.

 Keep in mind that some links are paid affiliate links.
 When you buy through these links on our site, we may earn an affiliate commission.
 Any opinions expressed are not impacted by this.

-Speedy’s Ferries depart from Tortola or St. Thomas to Virgin Gorda.
-Look for specials on the website that may include a package deal with rental car for the day or taxi/shuttle service.
+Speedy’s Ferries is one such service, whisking travelers from Tortola or St. Thomas to Virgin Gorda.
+Be sure to check their website for specials, where you might find enticing package deals that combine your ferry from Tortola to Virgin Gorda baths with a rental car for the day or convenient taxi/shuttle service.

 Tortola Cruise Port Information